Join us for our 10th annual Jewish BigPals and SJSP Hanukkah Party!

 Go for a walk.
 BBQ together.
 See a movie.
 Hang out at the beach.
 Shoot some hoops.
 Or just give some encouragement and advice.
 However you normally spend your time, chances are you’ll have even more fun with your Little Pal—and you’ll be making a big impact.

-To apply, interested Big Pals must complete an application, including three references, and complete a screening process and be fingerprinted.
+Interested Big Pals (age 25 and older) must complete an application, including three references, and complete a screening process and be fingerprinted.
 Big Pals must also have their own car and provide a full DMV report.
-Call (858) 637-3371 today to make a difference in the life of child who needs you.

 Thinking about becoming a Big Pal or Little Pal?
 Watch this video to see interviews with program participants and how it’s impacted their life.
 Thank you to Kristine Diekman, Austin Hill, Phil Levine, and Shayna Benavidez of Cal State University San Marcos for producing this video.